Professional Development (Educator Workshops)

 - Algebraic Thinking with Sets and Patterns: Develop a foundational understanding of what it means to join, separate, compare and equalize sets to ensure that young children acquire a basic understanding of sets, a key early math concept.

 - Art and Nature with Young Children: Art and nature go hand in hand.
 This workshop will provide a variety of hands-on art activities that incorporate science, literacy and art for young children inspired by nature.

 - Curious Questions, Expanding Children’s Learning: Learn to facilitate open-ended questions that encourages critical thinking and deepens young children’s thoughts.
 (English and Spanish)

 - Encouraging Young Artists through Process Art: Discover how Process Art engages children in exploring concepts such as color, shape, line, value, size and composition.

-- The Importance of Play in Children’s Learning: Learn how play is a vital part of a child’s development.
-Discuss the link between children’s learning and purposeful play and how teachers can create an environment that encourages discovery and exploration for young children.
+- The Value of Play in Children’s Learning: Learn how to create an environment that encourages discovery and exploration for young children.